WilstonOreo/qt5qopenglwidget/README.md

 Minimal example to reproduce bug in Qt 5.6.0 when exiting a QApplication with several QOpenGLWidget on different screens.

-When closing all widgets manually, the application exits and a seg fault occurs with the following backtrace:
+On Ubuntu 14.04, when closing all widgets manually, the application exits and a seg fault occurs with the following backtrace:

 #0  0x00007ffff70e9a80 in QObject::thread() const ()
    from /home/micha/Projects/Qt/5.6/gcc_64/lib/libQt5Core.so.5